thegreatgramblinham/i3wm-config/README.md

 ===
 This file contains the (roughly) serialized steps to setting up [i3wm](https://i3wm.org) on a generic, barebones Debian-based Linux instance.
 For more advanced configuration, refer to the [i3wm User's Guide](https://i3wm.org/docs/userguide.html).

+These instructions are intended for, and have been tested on, Raspberry Pi OS - Lite (64bit).

 Basic i3wm Shortcut Reference
 ===
 ```